Krish52/MLBDataAnalysis/README.md

   pymysql
   lahman2016 database

-For dwonloading and installing MySQL please follow this link : https://www.mysql.com/downloads/
+For downloading and installing MySQL please follow this link : https://www.mysql.com/downloads/

 Use the following link to see how to install kivy using pip : for Windows : https://kivy.org/docs/installation/installation-windows.html